Skip to main content

 Original Medicare (Parts A and B) does not cover medical alert systems.
 However, some Medicare Advantage (Part C) plans may offer partial coverage or discounts.

-Most modern mobile systems use cellular networks (like AT&T or Verizon) built into the device, so you do not need Wi-Fi or a personal cell phone plan to use them.
+Most modern mobile systems use cellular networks (like AT&T or Verizon) built directly into the device.
+You do not need Wi-Fi, a personal cell phone, or a smartphone plan to use them.

 ARTICLE SOURCES